oliverrdz/Envismetrics/paper.md

 ### Function 4: Rate Constant Calculation

 The rate constant is calculated using a dimensionless kinetic parameter, \(\Psi\).
 This parameter is a normalized value that represents the rate constant (\(k_0\)) in relation to various factors such as the diffusion coefficient and the number of electrons transferred.
-The method is suggested by Nicholson (1965) and Lavagnini et al. (2004) [@nicholson1965theory, @lavagnini2004extended].
+This method was originally proposed by Nicholson [@nicholson1965theory] and later extended by Lavagnini et al. [@lavagnini2004extended].

 ### Function 5: Tafel Analysis Module